PriyeshV/priyeshv.github.io/index.md

 - An extended abstract of our work, **On Incorporating Structural Information to Improve Dialogue Response Generation** by N Moghe, P Vijayan, B Ravindran, and M Khapra was presented at `EurNLP'19`.
-- Our Work on **Learning policies for Social network discovery with Reinforcement learning** by H Kamarthi, P Vijayan,<br/>B Wilder, B Ravindran, M Tambe was presented at the `Graph Representation Learning Workshop, NeurIPS'19.`
+- Our Work on **Learning policies for Social network discovery with Reinforcement learning** by H Kamarthi, P Vijayan, B Wilder, B Ravindran, M Tambe was presented at the `Graph Representation Learning Workshop, NeurIPS'19.`
  <a href="https://arxiv.org/pdf/1907.11625.pdf">Full Paper</a>
 - Check out our Arxiv Pre-print on **Network Representation Learning: Consolidation and Renewed Bearing** by S Gurukar*, A Srinivasan*, P Vijayan*, G Bajaj, C Cai, M Keymanesh, S Kumar, P Maneriker, A Mitra, V Patel, B Ravindran, S Parthasarathy